10 – Silent Running

 # 4 – Nobody Knows

 Mike Rutherford, the band’s frontman and lyricist, and Christopher Neil, the album’s co-producer, wrote this heartfelt song.
 In the song, the protagonist dissects his love after it has ended.
-What’s killing him is how much time and effort they’ve both put into their marriage.
-A verse at the end of the song, “It kills merely knowing your children won’t be mine,” is particularly poignant.
-Paul Carrack, one-half of the singing duo Paul Carrack and Paul Young, was the primary vocalist here.
-The album’s title track was sung by Carrack as well.
+How much time and effort they’ve both put into their marriage is killing him.
+A verse at the song’s end, “It kills merely knowing your children won’t be mine,” is particularly poignant.
+Paul Carrack, one-half of the singing duo Paul Carrack and Paul Young, was the primary vocalist.
+Carrack sang the album’s title track as well.

 # 3 – Over My Shoulder

 Mike Rutherford once claimed, “If you write a great song, you want a fantastic voice, and that voice isn’t me.”
 This was his justification for not contributing vocals to the band.
-This and three other songs on the CD feature Paul Young, formerly of the Sad Cafe (not to be confused with the Paul Young who performed “Every Time You Go Away”).
-Paul Carrack, of Squeeze and solo fame, contributed vocals to three additional tracks.
+This, along with three other songs on the CD, features Paul Young, formerly of the Sad Cafe (not to be confused with Paul Young, who performed “Every Time You Go Away”).
+Of Squeeze and solo fame, Paul Carrack contributed vocals to three additional tracks.

 Young passed away in the year 2000, at the age of 53.
 Mike Rutherford (guitar, bass) and Christopher Neil (record producer) wrote this song for the debut album by Mike + the Mechanics.
-The protagonist of the song has mistreated his girlfriend and now desperately wants her back.
+The song’s protagonist has mistreated his girlfriend and now desperately wants her back.
 The upbeat rhythm defies the song’s sad subject matter, creating an instance of linguistic dissonance.

 # 1 – The Living Years